5l1v3r1/pemcracker/README.md

 Alternatives
 ------------

 If you are looking for the fastest possible method of brute forcing PEM files, you may wish to try out John the Ripper.
-Its little known ssh2john.py script allows for converting PEM files to a format that can be fed into ./john.
+Its little known ssh2john allows for converting PEM files to a format that can be fed into ./john.
 [Details](http://www.openwall.com/lists/john-users/2015/10/18/2)